eclipse-vertx/vert.x/new/manual.md

 ## What is vert.x?

-**Vert.x is the framework for the next generation of asynchronous, effortlessly scalable, concurrent applications for the modern web.**
+**Vert.x is the framework for the next generation of asynchronous, effortlessly scalable, concurrent applications.**

 Some of the key highlights include:

 * Polyglot.
-Write your application in JavaScript, Java or Ruby.
+Write your application components in JavaScript, Java or Ruby.
 It's up to you.
 Or mix and match several programming languages in a single application.
 (Groovy, Scala and Clojure support is scheduled too).

 * No more worrying about concurrency.
 Vert.x allows you to write all your code as single threaded, freeing you from the hassle of multi-threaded programming.
 Race conditions and locks are a thing of the past.